narnaud/clink-terminal/README.md

 2. Download the latest `clink-terminal.zip` file
 3. Extract the files from it into a directory.

+You also need to install some dependencies, see the list at the bottom.

 ## Terminal integration

 - open the Terminal